Splode/hackwild/_posts/2018-04-27-creating-a-command-line-application-with-nodejs.md

 ### Basic Structure

-There are three primary ways to working with commands with Commander:
+There are three primary ways to build commands with Commander:

 1. Use primary command with options
 2. Use secondary commands with options